shrestabs/ucsc-incominggrad/README.md

 * Request your i20 from the international student's office (ISSS <https://isss.ucsc.edu>).
 You would get an email about it.
 You will pay around 70$ to get the i20 couriered to you.
 You will need it for your Visa.
 * As an international student Keep track of your financial, logisitic requirements at <https://visadocs.ucsc.edu>
 * Keep track of your TODOs at <https://my.ucsc.edu/>
-* Find housing, decide courses, visa, tickets ...
+* Find housing, decide courses, visa, tickets etc ...

 COURSES
 ------
 - Choosing courses How to?
 > Know your funding.
 Know your goal for master’s.
-Know your degree requirement (<https://www.soe.ucsc.edu/departments/computer-science-and-engineering/graduate/degree-requirements-cmps>) Know if you want to intern
+Know your degree requirement (<https://www.soe.ucsc.edu/departments/computer-science-and-engineering/graduate/degree-requirements-cmps>) Know when and where you want to intern.
-How many quarters does it take to finish MS?
-Practically at least 3.
+- How many quarters does it take to finish MS?
+> Practically at least 3.
 At most 6.
 Average is 4.
 (Sept Joining Year (to) December Joining Year+1)
 - How many courses per quarter?
 > 2 is the usual number of 5 credit courses.
 3 is pushing it.
 4 is impossible.
 Alternatively 3 + TA is impossible.
+The first quarter is an exception.
+3 is manageable including CMPS200 as one.
 - When to choose courses?
 > You will get a mail from the grad advisor.
 (Alicia Haley).
-are good for jobs.
-If you have
+Typically 45 days before beginning of quarter.
 - When to take CMPS200/CMPE200?
 > Should be taken in the 1st quarter.
+See requirements.
+- Can CMPE202 Requirement be waived by CS grads?
+> Yes.
+With an oral test with one of the CMPE202 Profs.

 GRADES
 ------
 - How important is GPA at UCSC?
-> Until you are better than 3.5/4 and you don’t get below B- on 2 courses you
+> Until your GPA is > 3.5/4 and you don’t get below B- on 2 courses you are good if you will join the industry.
+If you will pursue a Ph.D the good GPA is necessary.
+Also, below B- on 2 courses will put you on academic probation.
+Poor Academic Standing for international students can have you deported.

-- To take THESIS or PROJECT
+- To take THESIS or PROJECT?
 > You have until the last quarter to decide.
 You can walk away with any of these choices by enrolling in the courses CMPS(E)296/299 in the graduating quarter.

 VACCINES
 ------
 - How to show proof of immunization?
-> I went to a lab nearby(Dr.Lal PathLabs) showed them the bunch of immunizations proof.
-(3-4 Blood samples/5000 rupees/2 working days) for report that i submitted at healthcenter.ucsc.edu
+> Go to a lab nearby(I went to Dr.Lal PathLabs).
+Show them the bunch of immunizations proof needed.
+With 3-4 Blood samples + ~5000 rupees + 2 working days you get the report that needs to be submitted at <healthcenter.ucsc.edu>.

 TRANSCRIPTS